 In 1886 a shipwreck strands Lady Alice Clayton (Cheryl Campbell) and Lord Jack Clayton (Paul Geoffrey) – a British couple of noble lineage from the Greystoke family – in the wilds of Africa, where her ladyship gives birth to a boy.
 After the death of his parents, the child is raised by apes.

-D’Arnot resolves to take Tarzan back to civilisation and restore him to his rightful place on the Greystoke estate.
+D’Arnot resolves to take Tarzan back to civilisation and restore him to his rightful place on the Greystoke estate as Lord John Clayton.

-Tarzan is reunited with civilisation as the aristocratic heir to his grandfather, the Earl of Greystoke (Ralph Richardson in his last film role).
+Tarzan is reunited with civilisation as the aristocratic heir to his grandfather, the Earl of Greystoke (Ralph Richardson in endearingly eccentric form in his last film role).

-Christopher Lambert excels as the feral interloper, awkwardly coming to terms with a new society that contains its own fair share of barbarism while romancing the genteel Jane, played by then-newcomer Andie McDowell.
+Christopher Lambert excels as the feral interloper, awkwardly coming to terms with a new society with its own fair share of barbarism while romancing his grandfather’s American ward, Jane, played by then-newcomer Andie McDowell.

-A $33 million epic retelling of the Edgar Rice Burroughs legend which was visually lush with some fine acting (including Glenn Close’s dubbing of MacDowell’s voice).
+This $33 million epic retelling of the Edgar Rice Burroughs legend is visually lush with some fine acting (including Glenn Close’s dubbing of MacDowell’s voice).